Releases

 - Purpose: Stable releases

-- Release Cadence: Major releases every 2 months.
-Minor releases every 2 weeks with the option to skip if not needed.
+- Release Cadence: Major releases every 4 weeks.
+Minor release 2 weeks after a major release with the option to skip if not needed.

 - Audience: General users.
 Users may be filing bug reports or leaving reviews to express their level of satisfaction.